 Other popular attractions within the city include the Askari Monument and the Zoological Gardens.
-Safari day trips to Mikumi National Park also provide a chance to see Tanzania’s wildlife up close, while some local charitable organisations can arrange tours to visit some of the entrepreneurs trying to make living in Dar es Salaam.
+Safari day trips to Mikumi National Park provide a chance to see Tanzania’s wildlife up close, while some local charitable organisations can arrange tours to visit some of the entrepreneurs contributing to Dar es Salaam’s economic growth